Practical information for incoming exchange students

 Exchange students are expected to cover rental expenses themselves.

-Housing for exchange students in Helsinki can be arranged, for example, via the HOAS student housing provider.
+Student housing for exchange students in Helsinki is arranged by HOAS student housing provider.

 Pieksämäki and Pori